alexfriedman39/alexfriedman39.fastrobots.github.io/Lab11.md

 ## Implementating Localization on the Robot

 Once I determined that Localization functioned correctly, I implemented perform_observation_loop() in the RealRobot class found in the lab11_real.ipynb notebook.
 This function was implemented using my START_MAP and SEND_MAP functions from Lab 9.
 START_MAP causes the robot to rotate 360 degrees in place while collecting distance data from the TOF sensor at specified increments.
 In order to perform the localization, I had to change the yaw angle increment from 10 to 20 degrees.
 This decreased the number of data points collected per run from 36 to 18.
 After the data is collected, SEND_MAP is used to send the time, distance, and yaw data from the robot so it can be processed by the notification handler and analyzed.
+For reference, the modified Lab 9 code has also been attached at the end of this lab report.

 *** ADD IN CODE ***